Vehicle-to-grid

-Vehicle-to-grid (V2G), also known as Vehicle-to-home (V2H), describes a system in which plug-in electric vehicles (PEV) sell demand response services to the grid.
-Demand services are either delivering electricity or by reducing their charging rate.
-Demand services reduce pressure on the grid, which might otherwise experience disruption from load variations.
-Vehicle-to-load (V2L) is related, but the AC phase is not sychronised with the grid, so the power is only available to an "off grid" load.
+Vehicle-to-grid (V2G) describes a system in which plug-in electric vehicles (PIEVs) sell demand response services to the electrical grid.
+Such services are either backfeeding electricity to the grid, or reducing the rate of charge from the grid at different times of the day.
+Demand services reduce demand peaks for grid supply, and hence reduce the probability of disruption from load variations.
+Vehicle-to-load (V2L) and vehicle-to-vehicle (V2V) are related concepts, but the AC phase is not synchronised with the grid, so the power is only available to "off-grid" loads.

-Plug-in electric vehicles include battery electric vehicles (BEV), plug-in hybrids (PHEV), and hydrogen vehicles.
-They share the ability to generate electricity.
-That electricity is typically used to power the vehicle.
-However, at any given time 95% of cars are parked, while their energy sits unused.
-V2G envisions sending some of the stored power to the grid (or reducing charge rates to pull less power from the grid).
-A 2015 report found that vehicle owners could receive significant payments.
+Plug-in electric vehicles include battery electric vehicles (BEVs) and plug-in hybrid electric vehicles (PHEVs).
+They share the ability to store electricity in their on-board battery modules, which are typically used to propel the vehicle's electric engine.
+V2G allows some of this energy storage to be sent to the grid, turning the vehicle into a small-scale grid battery that is eligible for claiming feed-in tariffs.
+A 2015 report found that vehicle owners could receive significant payments by charging their EVs at off-peak times when grid electricity is cheaper, storing it in their car battery, and selling it back to the grid at peak times when electricity prices are higher due to congestion pricing.

-Batteries have a finite number of charging cycles, as well as a shelf-life, therefore V2G can impact battery longevity.
-Battery capacity is a complex function of battery chemistry, charge/discharge rates, temperature, state of charge and age, and evolves with improving technology.
-Most studies using slow discharge rates show only a few percent of additional degradation while one study suggested that using vehicles for grid storage could improve longevity.
+Rechargeable batteries have a finite number of charge cycles, as well as a limited shelf-life, so V2G can reduce battery longevity.
+Battery capacity is a complex function of battery chemistry, charge/discharge rates, temperature, state of charge and age, but is improving as technology improves.
+Most studies of the effects of V2G on battery life show that slower V2G discharge rates lessen degradation, while one study suggested that using vehicles for grid storage could improve longevity.

-Hydrogen fuel cell vehicles (FCV) with tanks containing 5.6 kg of hydrogen can deliver more than 90 kWh of electricity.
+Some hydrogen fuel cell vehicles (HFCVs) are also equipped with V2G functions.
+HFCVs with fuel tanks containing 5.6 kg of hydrogen fuel can deliver more than 90 kWh of electricity.
 Vehicle batteries may hold 100 kWh or more.

-Reducing charge rates, termed uni-directional V2G, is technically simpler than delivering power which many PEVs are not equipped to do.
-UV2G can be extended by throttling other activities such as air heating/cooling.
+Uni-directional V2G (UV2G) charging is technically simpler than delivering power from an EV battery, which many PIEVs are not equipped to do.
+As of 2024, most EVs require a separate inverter than the one used to power the propulsion motors in order to output AC power from the battery.
+UV2G can be extended by throttling other activities such as air heating and cooling.

 History

-V2G began as vehicle to vehicle (V2V) as laid out by California company AC Propulsion in the early 1990s.
-Their 2-seater Tzero car featured 2-way charging.
-V2G allows charging and discharging of the vehicle and the grid, dependent on different signals.
+V2G began as vehicle-to-vehicle (V2V) charging, as introduced by California company AC Propulsion in the early 1990s.
+Their two-seater Tzero car featured two-way charging.
+V2G allows charging and discharging between vehicle and grid.